Overview of the social care sector

 - youth and community work.

-You could choose to provide care for a specific group of people such as adults, children, the elderly, families, or those with mental ill health, physical disabilities, learning disabilities, or alcohol or drug dependency.
+You could provide care for a specific group of people such as adults or children, or those with mental ill health, physical disabilities, learning disabilities, or alcohol or drug dependency.

 There is increasing crossover between social care and healthcare roles so you could, for example, work as a nurse in a social care setting such as a care home for the elderly.